 To apply for federally funded financial aid, a student must complete the Free Application for Federal Student Aid (FAFSA) for the academic year he/she wishes to attend.
-You may complete the FAFSA by
+A FAFSA can be completed by:

 - 1. accessing FAFSA on the web.
 The internet address is www.fafsa.gov. - applying by mail.
-You can obtain a paper FAFSA by calling the Federal Student Aid Information Center at 1-800-433-3243.
+A paper FAFSA can be obtained by calling the Federal Student Aid Information Center at 1-800-433-3243.